Abby3017/discussionForum/content/eng/manifesto/congress_2019.md

    5. The most serious threats to internal security emanate from (1) terrorism, (2) infiltration of militants, (3) Maoism or Naxalism and (4) caste or communal violence.
 Congress believes that each of these threats deserves a separate and distinct response.
       1. We promise an uncompromising approach and hard measures to put an end to terrorism and to the infiltration of militants.
       2. In the case of Maoism, the Congress will resolutely fight violent activities.
 At the same time, Congress will address developmental challenges in the areas concerned, enlist the support of the people and win over the Maoist cadres.
-      3. In the case of caste or communal violence, Congress will put down such violence with a  rm hand using the police forces at its command, apprehend the instigators and bring them to justice.
+      3. In the case of caste or communal violence, Congress will put down such violence with a firm hand using the police forces at its command, apprehend the instigators and bring them to justice.
 There will be no room for self-appointed vigilante groups and moral policing brigades.

 5. #### TOURISM & ART, CULTURE, HERITAGE
    1. Congress is committed to protecting the rich diversity of India’s art and culture and to ensuring it flourishes in an atmosphere of freedom and creativity.
 We will resolutely oppose censorship as well as any attempt to denigrate the art and culture of any group.
    2. Congress will guarantee artistic freedom.
 Artists and craftsmen will enjoy the freedom to express their views in any form without fear of censorship or retribution.
 Attempts by vigilante groups to censor or intimidate artists will be viewed seriously and action against them will be taken according to the law.
    3. Congress promises autonomy to cultural institutions, including financial autonomy.
    4. The Copyright Act will be strengthened and enforced.
 The Copyright Board will be reconstituted and empowered to achieve the objects of the Copyright Act.
    5. We will establish an adequately capitalised Tourism Development Bank to provide low-cost, long-term funds for investment in tourism-related businesses.
    6. Congress will work with State Governments to create young volunteer groups to guide and assist visitors at important places of tourist interest.
    7. Visa-on-Arrival Scheme will be expanded to include more countries and more categories of visitors.
 No fee will be charged for tourist visas for a period of 3 years.